Teamfight Tactics items cheat sheet – TFT item recipes

 Teamfight Tactics items cheat sheet - TFT item recipes

-Items are key in auto-battlers like Teamfight Tactics, but TFT’s items are unique.
-They can be combined together give you perks for your champions, with some combinations being utterly ridiculous.
-There’s also whole slew of item combinations that just give the champion another class.
-They’re not all bad, but it’s not obvious which ones are better than others.
+With the most recent update to Teamfight Tactics, some items have seen a significant change.
+In TFT, basic items can be combined together to give perks for your champions.
+There are some combinations that are absolutely ridiculous, while others only giving you nominal benefits.
+None of the items are “bad”, but from a new player’s perspective, it’s not obvious which ones are better than others.

 TFT item recipes guide

-Our item recipes guide has all of the item recipes in a handy cheat sheet, as well as the stats for every single one and some reasons why you should consider making these items in your game.
+Our TFT item recipes guide has an item recipes cheat sheet for your use at any time when playing the game.
+There is also the stats for every single one and some reasons why you should consider making these items in your game.

-Items in TFT work slightly differently from most auto-battlers.
-Instead of just equipping an item onto a champion, you will be able to combine two items together to not only make an item with both the bonuses of its ingredients, but also a unique bonus for the item itself.
-To do this, you obtain items by either defeating Minions or drafting them pre-equipped from drafted champions.

-As for how to equip items, just left-click and drag onto the champion of choice and release the mouse button to give that champion the item.

-Since the latest update, some items have had some rather significant changes to how they work.
-Most still have similar effectiveness to before, but there have been a couple of items that have seen more active play in the best compositions.
+You can save the image above – the cheat sheet – to use alongside your games of TFT.

+While the 9.14B update hasn’t changed too much in terms of items, it has upgraded a few underperforming items such as the Morellonomicon and Infinity Edge, while at the same time slightly reducing the rate at which Cursed Blade triggers.
+Aside from those and the hotfix to the Locket of the Iron Solari, everything else has the same effectiveness to before.

-As such, the above cheat sheet has been updated to reflect the new rankings for the items themselves and what they do, Most notably, Locket of the Iron Solari and Cursed Blade have seen more frequent use, while Dragon’s Claw has taken a small hit.
+The above cheat sheet shows how useful the new items are and their rankings as of the latest patch.
+Even with their nerfs, Locket of the Iron Solari and Cursed Blade have still seen frequent use, and the current meta favours Rapid Firecannon and Phantom Dancer

-Click the image above for the full cheat sheet to use alongside your games of TFT.

 TFT item tips